KiraiX77/simple_shell/README.md

-This is the ALX simple shell project done as a team of 2
+This is the ALX simple shell project produced as a team of 2